‘Swing Time’, Part One, Chapter 2

 NYSSA

-Nyssa and Billy gasp before they’re knocked out by Snowy and Buster.
-Their heads land on the table.
+Nyssa and Billy gasp and groan, as they get knocked out by Snowy and Buster.
+Their heads end up on the table.

 BUSTER

-(whispers) You didn’t drug them too heavily, did you?
+(whispers) You didn’t drug them severely, did you?

 SNOWY

-(whispers) No. Just enough to keep them quiet before we take them out.
+(whispers) Certainly not.
+Just enough to keep them quiet as we take them out.
 Now let’s do this whilst nobody’s looking.

 Buster and Snowy drag Nyssa and Billy out whilst they’re unconscious.
-Eventually, Judy and Mickey finish their song and everybody cheers and applauds.*(Song #3)
+Meanwhile, Judy and Mickey finish their song.*(Song #3)

 MICKEY